Kruptein/planarally-docs/blog/2021-07-21-release-0.28.0/index.md

 ![](./grass.png)

-When providing an image, it's possible to ater the offset and the scale of the pattern.
+When providing an image, it's possible to alter the offset and the scale of the pattern.

 The offset is a value in pixels by which to shift the pattern in relation to the grid.